coveo/ui-kit/packages/coveo.analytics/README.md

 ## Using React Native

-Since React Native is not running inside a browser, it cannot use cookies or the local/session storage that modern browsers provide.
+Since React Native does not run inside a browser, it cannot use cookies or the local/session storage that modern browsers provide.
-It is necessary to provide your own Storage implementation.
-Thankfully there exist multiple packages to store data:
+You must provide your own Storage implementation.
+Thankfully, there exist multiple packages to store data:

 -   [React native community AsyncStorage](https://github.com/react-native-async-storage/async-storage) (recommended)
 -   [React native AsyncStorage](https://reactnative.dev/docs/asyncstorage) (deprecated)